K-theory and topological cyclic homology of henselian pairs: The finiteness property of

 \begin{example} A key source of examples of cyclotomic spectra arises as follows.
 If $R$ is a ring (or, more generally, a structured ring spectrum), then one can form its topological Hochschild homology $\THH(R)$ as an object of $\CycSp$, following \cite[\S III.2]{nikolaus-scholze}.
 As usual, we will write $\TC(R), \TC^-(R), \TP(R)$ in place of $\TC(\THH(R)), \TC^-(\THH(R)), \TP(\THH(R))$. \end{example}

-We will also use facts from the classical approach to topological cyclic homology (cf. \cite[\S6]{BMcyc}) in order to verify a connectivity statement below.
+We will also use facts from the classical approach to topological cyclic homology (cf.~\cite[\S6]{BMcyc}) in order to verify a connectivity statement below.
 In particular, given $X \in \CycSp$ which is $p$-complete, one extracts genuine fixed point spectra $\TR^{r}(X;p):=X^{C_{p^{r-1}}}$ for each $r\ge1$, which are related by Restriction ($R$), Frobenius ($F$), and Verschiebung ($V$) maps:

-Setting $\TR(X;p):=\varprojlim_R\TR^r(X;p)$, then the topological cyclic homology of $X$ is classically defined as For a comparison between this description of $\TC$ and that given in Definition \ref{definition_TC_via_NS}, we refer to \cite[\S II.4]{nikolaus-scholze} (see also \cite[Rem.~II.1.3]{nikolaus-scholze} for the observation that, in the $p$-complete case, $p$-cyclotomic spectra and cyclotomic spectra are the same.)
+Setting $\TR(X;p):=\varprojlim_R\TR^r(X;p)$, then the topological cyclic homology of $X$ is classically defined as For a comparison between this description of $\TC$ and that given in Definition \ref{definition_TC_via_NS}, we refer to \cite[\S II.4]{nikolaus-scholze} (see also \cite[Rem.~II.1.3]{nikolaus-scholze} for the relationship between $p$-cyclotomic spectra and cyclotomic spectra).

 It is the classical approach to topological cyclic homology in which important structures such as the de Rham-Witt complex appear \cite{Hesselholt}, and in which the sequence \eqref{isotropysep} below plays a fundamental role.
 Using the classical approach we also obtain the following lemma.
 In Remark~\ref{rem:TCconnectivity} below, we will also give a proof purely based on the Nikolaus--Scholze approach.